-Here in central New Jersey, heating equipment is necessary for home comfort during a significant portion of the year.
+Here in New Jersey, heating equipment is necessary for home comfort during a significant portion of the year.
 And we still have several weeks left of cold weather!

 Now that it’s been a few months since a technician came by to perform preventative maintenance, you should follow up by cleaning the furnace yourself.
 Here’s how.